About Suzanne

 -

-Offering collaborative Āyurveda and Yoga workshops and guided group cleanses since 2016.
+Offering Āyurveda, Jyotiṣa, and Yoga workshops and guided group cleanses since 2016.
 In the Philadelphia region, she has led workshops at Amrita Yoga and Wellness, Barefoot Community Acupuncture, Gabrielle Sigal Iyengar Yoga, Hot Yoga Philadelphia, Jenkintown Hot Yoga, and Move with Love.
+She also is a part of the Yoga Teacher Training faculty at Amrita Yoga and Wellness.

 Suzanne’s Credentials, Trainings, and Studies